-The Hestra Heli Three-Finger provides a unique balance of warmth and dexterity for any women looking to charge hard in the mountains.
+The Hestra Heli Three-Finger provides a unique balance of warmth and dexterity for any women looking to charge hard on the slopes.
 We love its breathable Hestra three-layer polyamide fabric and fully gloved liner.
 The three-finger design provides more warmth than any gloves, and more dexterity than any mittens tested in this review.
-It has the exact same materials as our Editors' Choice winner (for mittens), the Hestra Heli Mitt - Women's, providing a similar level of performance.
-Not only that, but it comes in cute colors with a female specific design.
-Take this unique three-fingered glove anywhere you please this winter.
+It is made of the exact same materials as the Hestra Heli Mitt, a warmer full mitten option, also providing a similar level of performance.
+To top it off, it comes in cute colors with a female-specific design.
+Take this unique, three-fingered glove anywhere you please this winter.

 Hestra Heli Three-Finger - Women's Review

 Compare prices at 2 resellers Pros: Warm, dexterous, versatile liners, cozy and comfortable, stylish, great fit

 Cons: Expensive, limited features, not suited for wet climates

 Compare to Similar Products